Sherry Cervi: Career

 In 2001, Cervi's husband was killed when the private plane in which he was a passenger crashed.

 In conjunction with the 2002 Winter Olympics in Salt Lake City, a three-day Olympic Command Performance Rodeo was hosted to showcase Western culture.
 Both the United States and Canada brought five competitors in each event.
 The winners would receive both prize money and medals.
 Cervi was one of the United States representatives.

 Cervi won her third world title in 2010.

-Cervi remarried in 2013, to Cory Petska, a top team roping competitor in the PRCA.
-The same year, a woman named Susan Rowan was convicted of impersonating Cervi from 2008–2010.
+Cervi remarried in 2013, to Cory Petska, a top team-roping competitor in the PRCA.
+That same year, a woman named Susan Rowan was convicted of impersonating Cervi from 2008–2010.
 The woman defrauded several companies and attempted to meet men.

 During the 2013 season, Cervi competed at more than 45 rodeos, including a win at Cheyenne Frontier Days.
 In one three-week span, she won almost $70,000.
 At the 2013 NFR, Cervi placed in the top six in each of the ten rounds.
 She was only the fifth barrel racer to do so in NFR history.
 She earned more money at the NFR than any other competitor.
 Her combined time of 138.15 seconds broke the record set by Jill Moody in 2010.
 Cervi was named world champion and aggregate champion.
 Her earnings of $155,899 at the NFR were the most of any female competitor, earning her the Top Gun Award.
 This win was one of 12 championships she won that year.
 Her excellent 2013 season helped her reach a rare $2 million in lifetime earnings, the most of any barrel racer.

 In early 2015, a group of elite rodeo competitors, including Cervi, formed the Elite Rodeo Athletes, a for-profit organization collectively owned by its competitors.
 They planned to compete against each other at several rodeos around the country, culminating in a world championship at the end of their season.
 The Professional Rodeo Cowboys Association, which runs the men's events at the NFR, promptly changed its bylaws to prohibit their contestants from having an ownership interest in another rodeo association.
 Barrel racers were not affected, as the WPRA did not prohibit their members from holding financial interests in other rodeo associations.

 By 2016, Cervi reduced her professional rodeo involvement, competing in about one-third of the rodeos that her peers did.
 She hosts Sherry Cervi Youth Championships for young barrel racers, and she works in the family business, Ocean Spray Cranberries, Inc., in Wisconsin.
 She still qualified for the NFR, ranked 12th in the standings.
 In the second round, she finished in a tie for second with Lisa Lockhart, just one-hundredth of a second out of first.
 She earned $18,191 for the place.